 8 Ways to Stop Spending Money You Don’t Have

 I get emails all the time from people asking me how can they get their budgets under control to stop spending money.
 It’s never fun to live paycheck-to-paycheck, not to mention how stressful it can be!
 It’s a tough situation to be in, not to mention a scary one!
+Here’s the question you need to ask: How do you stop spending money?

 I’m here to help!